Designations Congruent with Things: Chapter 5

 “It’s just that I’m not sure how ‘state of the art’ these medical facilities are,” Newt says.

 “I mean, computational modeling we can do,” Newt says.
 “Programming?
 Get out of here.
 Predictive modeling of the quantum foam?
 You’re killing it.
-Electrophysiology—I will patch clamp alien brains all freaking day.
-Molecular bio—eat your heart out and die, academic powerhouses of the eastern seaboard.
+Electrophysiology?
+I will patch clamp alien brains all freaking day.
+Molecular bio—eat your heart out and die, academic powerhouses of the Eastern Seaboard.
 Neuroscience?
-Seriously, even posit the existence of a person who can build a better drift interface that I can build and I will—”
+Seriously, even posit the existence of a person who can build a better drift interface that I can build and I’ll—”

 “Are you driving towards something in particular?”
 Hermann asks.

-“I take your point,” Hermann says, both hands braced against the cheap-ass gurney Newt is lying on.
+“I take your point.”
+Hermann braces his hands against the cheap-ass gurney Newt is lying on.

 “Do you?”
-Newt asks, intensely relieved and trying not to show it, pushing himself back up onto his elbows.
+Newt asks, intensely relieved and trying not to show it, pushing himself back onto his elbows.
 “Awesome.
 So let’s get out of here, grab my limited alcohol, and drink until we’re unconscious.
-I don’t think it’s going to take as much as usual.
+I don’t think it’ll take as much as usual.
 For either of us.”

 “No,” Hermann says.